Concrete vs. Asphalt

 Concrete vs. Asphalt: Which is Better for Your Driveway?

 Both concrete and asphalt are two of the most popular materials that you can choose for your driveway.
 Advantages and disadvantages of each material exist, and homeowners must carefully choose what is best for them, their preferences, and local conditions.
-In this article we will take a look at the main differences between concrete and asphalt driveways in terms of cost, durability, maintenance, installation time, climate suitability, aesthetics, and environmental impact.
+In this article, we will examine the main differences between concrete and asphalt driveways in terms of cost, durability, maintenance, installation time, climate suitability, aesthetics, and environmental impact.

 Cost Considerations

 It is often the case that cost is the main factor in deciding.
-The initial cost to install asphalt driveways is usually less than other types, anywhere from $2 to $6 per square foot.
+The initial cost to install asphalt driveways is usually lower than for other types, ranging from $2 to $6 per square foot.
 However, concrete driveways typically range from $4 to $10 per square foot.
-Even though asphalt appears to be the more cost effective option in the beginning, the durability of each material should be taken into account.
+Even though asphalt appears to be the more cost-effective option initially, the durability of each material should be considered.
 While asphalt will last 20 to 30 years, concrete can last 30 to 50 years with proper care.
-As such, although concrete costs more initially, its longevity can make it a more cost effective solution in the long run.
+As such, although concrete costs more initially, its longevity can make it a more cost-effective solution in the long run.

 Cost Considerations

-Also, when it comes to long term expenses, maintenance costs should not be forgotten, as asphalt needs to be sealed every three to five years to keep its integrity and appearance.
+Also, when it comes to long-term expenses, maintenance costs should not be forgotten, as asphalt needs to be sealed every 3 to 5 years to maintain its integrity and appearance.
 This increases the cost of ownership.
-However, concrete driveways will need to be sealed every five to ten years, but are less susceptible to environmental damage.
+However, concrete driveways need to be sealed every 5 to 10 years and are less susceptible to environmental damage.
 The frequency of maintenance between these two types of driveways can make a huge difference in your budget over the life of the driveway.

 Durability and Maintenance